 The events sector is diverse, consisting of a range of small, medium and large businesses, many of which will also provide services for other sectors such as cultural, community, sporting and business activities.
 This guidance may therefore be read alongside similar Scottish Government guidance prepared specifically for other sectors.

 We want a strong events sector to help drive Scotland's economic recovery and future prosperity.
 Event organisers should therefore use this guidance to look forward and engage with trade union or workforce representatives early in their plans for restart to develop workplace specific plans for a managed transition away from current restrictions, allowing sufficient time for that joint work.
 And while those plans should be fully developed, with measures put in place and tested where possible, events should not take place until the local authority area that they are in is in the appropriate level.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.

 We have worked with employers, trade unions, local authorities and representatives from across the events sector to ensure this guidance is evidence-based, fair and ethical, clear and realistic.
 We welcome the extensive work that trade bodies, industry groups and individual businesses have already done to plan ahead for safe workplaces through practical measures and draft guidelines aimed at ensuring the safety of workforce and the public is at the centre of operational plans for re-starting the sector.
 As each event is different, it is for individual businesses to work with trade union or workforce representatives to determine how best to apply this guidance in their circumstances.

 To help you decide which actions to take, you need to carry out an appropriate COVID-19 risk assessment, just as you would for other health and safety related hazards.
-The list of considerations in this guidance should provide you with a good starting place.
+The checklist in this guidance should provide you with a good starting place.
 The key areas which you need to consider are outlined in each of the sections.